KimNikita/image_matching/README.md

 # match_template_advanced

-This repo contains function that allows finding object on screen by his image (demo.py) and tool for preparing test images by resising original image in different ways (resizer.py)
+This repo contains function that allows finding object on screen by his image (demo.py) and tool for preparing test images by resizing original image in different ways (resizer.py)